xoreos/xoreos-tools/README.md

 The tools included here are licensed under the terms of the [GNU General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html) or (at your option) any later version.

+Currently, the following tools are included:

+* gff2xml: Convert BioWare GFF to XML